winitzki/scall/tutorial/programming_dhall.md

 This appendix will describe some results of the theory that studies those properties, applied to Dhall programs.

-To make the presentation easier to follow, we will denote all types by capital letters and all values by lowercase letters.
+To make the presentation easier to follow, we will denote all types by capital letters and all values by lowercase letters (although Dhall does not require that convention and does not use it in its own libraries).

 ### Natural transformations